These are most popular baby names of 2022: Social Security Administration

 What to see how popular your name — or the name you’re considering for your baby — is?
 The Social Security Administration’s database has records dating as far back as 1880.

-Based on records dating back to 1922, Mary holds the longest consecutive record of being the most popular name for girls, starting in 1922 and running until 1947, when Linda took the top spot.
+Mary holds the longest consecutive record of being the most popular name for girls, starting in 1880 and running until 1947, when Linda took the top spot.
 Mary briefly regained its throne in 1953, only to lose it again to Lisa.
 Michael, meanwhile, was the most common boy’s name from 1961 to 1998, being replaced by Jacob.

 It’s also important to note that the Social Security Administration doesn’t combine names with different spellings when it produces its list.
 For example, Sophia is ranked as the 5th most popular girls’ name, while Sofia is the 13th.